 The Touhill Performing Arts Center in St. Louis County hosts a variety of free concerts and performances throughout the year.
 Options include jazz concerts, dance performances, and the St. Louis Storytelling Festival.
 The current schedule of free events is posted at Touhill website.

 Tour a Lock and Dam

-Baby animals and dog agility shows are the big draw at Purina Farms in Gray Summit.
+Baby animals and dog agility shows are the big draws at Purina Farms in Gray Summit.
 Young visitors can watch talented canines performing high-flying tricks.
-There are also cow-milking demonstrations, a petting zoo and a hayloft play area.
+There are also cow-milking demonstrations, a petting zoo, and a hayloft play area.
 Purina Farms is open from mid-March to mid-November.